 A decision must be made at the outset of an internal investigation about whether the investigation will be disclosed to employees or whether it should be conducted on a confidential basis.
 In Switzerland, it is not necessary to obtain approval from employee representatives or similar bodies to conduct an internal investigation.
-Also, it is not necessary to inform employees about whom an investigation will be conducted.
-In our experience, there is no general rule as to whether an internal investigation should be conducted confidentially or be disclosed to employees (in addition to employees involved).
-Rather, the best set-up has to be assessed on a case-by-case basis, also in light of the scope of the internal investigation and the number of employees involved.
+It is also not necessary to inform employees about whom an investigation will be conducted.
+In our experience, there is no general rule on whether an internal investigation should be conducted confidentially or be disclosed to employees (in addition to employees involved).
+Rather, the best set-up must be determined on a case-by-case basis and also in light of the scope of the internal investigation and the number of employees involved.
 In the case of post-M&A investigations, information from employees may provide the most useful results.